wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 The pod security policy object (a set of restrictions, requirements, and defaults) are defined in the same way as a security context inside a pod, and can be used to control the same security features.

-The pod security policy admission controller acts on the creation and modification of pods.
+The pod security policy <a href="#Admission">admission controller</a> acts on the creation and modification of pods.

 During the creation or update of a pod, the Container Runtime enforces pod security policies based on the requested security context which defines whether the pod should be admitted.

 For pod to be admitted to the cluster, it must fulfill all of security conditions defined in the pod security policy.
 These rules are only applied when a pod is being created or updated.

-The pod security policy admission controller validates or modifies requests to create or update pods against security policies.
+The pod security policy <a href="#Admission">admission controller</a> validates or modifies requests to create or update pods against security policies.
 A non-mutating admission controller just validates requests.
 A mutating and mission controller can modify and validate requests.